alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 With an efficiency of 90%,
 energy losses would amount to about 44 GJ, which would be directly converted into heat.

+This heat would be generated partly in the coils and partly in the vehicle.
+Heat in the coils is much less critical since it would be spread among many tons of material.

-We will consider that half the energy will go into heating the coils and the other half directly into the armature.
+We will consider (somewhat arbitrarily) that half the energy will go into heating the coils and the other half directly into the armature.

 Let us suppose a copper sabot weighing a ton,